 - Teen driver monitoring: Geofence and speed alerts give parents visibility without installing anything visible in the car.

 - Asset recovery: Stick it inside equipment, toolboxes, or high-value items for theft recovery.
+It also works well mounted near a catalytic converter for theft alerts.

 - Fleet management: Small businesses can track multiple vehicles from one SilverCloud account.
+We rated it best for truck fleets thanks to its IP67 rating and magnetic mount.

 It's less ideal for personal item tracking (an AirTag is better for that) or pet tracking (dedicated pet GPS trackers have collar-specific designs and smaller form factors).